 - The GMC will write to the doctor, to let them know this decision

 For all queries regarding both Revalidation and Patient and Colleague Feedback please contact:

 Letter from Chief Medical Officer relating to appraisal and revalidation – May 2014

 PCF & Revalidation

 (NB.
-Those GPs who have access to appropriate PCF completed within five years of their revalidation date will not always need to complete further surveys if the previous feedback is available for discussion at appraisal e.g. those doctors who took part in the PCF pilot or who have completed PCF as part of training).
+Those GPs who have access to appropriate PCF completed within five years of their revalidation date will not always need to complete further surveys if the previous feedback is available for discussion at appraisal e.g. those doctors who have completed PCF as part of training).

 This process is co-ordinated by HSCB and PCF is provided by the Leadership Centre.

 It is important that your appraisal is used as a vehicle for discussion of the PCF completed.